Jonathan2251/lbd/source/gpu.rst

 access.

-- Address Coalescing: **Memory coalescing is the process of merging memory requests from threads in a warp (NVIDIA: 32 threads, AMD: 64 threads) into as few memory transactions as possible.**
+- Address Coalescing: **Memory coalescing is the process of merging memory requests from threads in a Warp (NVIDIA: 32 threads, AMD: 64 threads) into as few memory transactions as possible.**

   - Cache miss (global memory/DRAM): Coalescing = big performance improvement.